solana-foundation/core-community-call/call-notes/Epoch Rewards.md

 **Anatoly Yakovenko**: It samples a thousand slots, right?
 So it kind of spreads the workout out of everyone.
 You'd be kind of paying everyone equally, which means there's a no-up.

-**Attendee 6**: Except the dudes that are unfortunate and only get one block in the first, you know, about, well, whatever it tastes like.
+**Zantetsu**: Except the dudes that are unfortunate and only get one block in the first, you know, about, well, whatever its fine.
 That's cool.

 **Jacob Creech**:  All right, is there any other questions about this, the epoch reward changes?
 Okay, cool.
 So this is a SIMD still.
 I put the link in the chat for everyone to add to the discussion later, SIMD-15.
 You're welcome to discuss it for the next rest of the time on this call.
 I'd like to open the floor for anybody that has just general Q&A questions.
 Just feel free to raise your hand, and I'll give you access to speak, and you can ask your question.